What type of art was created during the Pop Art movement?

 President-Elect by James Rosenquist: A Mural of American Dreams

 “President-Elect” by James Rosenquist is a monumental artwork that encapsulates the zeitgeist of 1960s America.
 Rosenquist, a former billboard painter, brought his expertise to the canvas, creating a mural-like composition.
-The fragmented imagery, including a piece of cake and an automobile, reflects the collision of consumerism and politics.
+The fragmented imagery, including a piece of cake, President JFK and an automobile, reflects the collision of consumerism and politics.
 “President-Elect” becomes a visual commentary on the spectacle of American culture and the merging of political and commercial imagery.

 Radiant Baby by Keith Haring: A Street Art Icon in the Gallery

 Keith Haring’s “Radiant Baby” is a symbol of the artist’s commitment to accessibility and inclusivity in art.
 Haring, a former street artist himself, sought to break down the barriers between high and low art.
-The radiant baby, with its simple lines and radiant aura, became an icon of hope and joy.
+The radiant baby, with its simple lines and radiant aura, became an icon of delight.
 Haring’s commitment to public art extended beyond the canvas, fostering a dialogue between art and the broader community.

 Brillo Box by Andy Warhol: Consumerism as Art